c-asakawa/synthesize-speech/README.md

 ### Application Requirements
-Web browser compliant with the HTML5 and EcmaScript5 standards (for example, Chrome 23.0 or higher, Firefox 21.0 or higher, Internet Explorer 9.0, or higher) Python version greater than 3.0
+Web browser compliant with the HTML5 and EcmaScript5 standards (for example, Chrome 23.0 or higher, Firefox 21.0 or higher, Internet Explorer 9.0, or higher) Python version greater than 3.0.
+You will also need an account with AWS at aws.amazon.com

 ### Getting Started
 1. Clone this repo `git clone https://github.com/c-asakawa/synthesize-speech.git`